re-imaging/re-imaging/README.md

 t-SNE map of images with the primary category of cs.CV (computer science, computer vision) from 2012 from arXiv, organised by features extracted from VGG classifier

 ---

-## Code
-This repository contains code, statistics, and images produced throughout the project.
-These materials are mostly concerned with looking at the dataset of all the images, text, and metadata contained within the [arXiv](https://arxiv.org) source files.

-For detailed instructions on running the code, please look in the [methods folder](https://github.com/re-imaging/re-imaging/blob/master/methods/):
-- detailed instructions on downloading and extracting the arXiv bulk data and OAI metadata in [dataset-methods](https://github.com/re-imaging/re-imaging/blob/master/methods/dataset-method.org)
-- step-by-step methods for organising metadata into an SQLite database in [sqlite-method](https://github.com/re-imaging/re-imaging/blob/master/methods/sqlite-method.org)
-- process of converting varied image formats to consistent size jpg images in [image-conversion](https://github.com/re-imaging/re-imaging/blob/master/methods/image-conversion.org) (additional examples in the [image-conversion](https://github.com/re-imaging/re-imaging/tree/master/image-conversion) folder)
-- basic information about our [computer setup](https://github.com/re-imaging/re-imaging/blob/master/methods/setup.org)
-- examples and explanation of project [documentation](https://github.com/re-imaging/re-imaging/blob/master/methods/documentation.org)
-- tool for quick human [labelling of images](https://github.com/re-imaging/re-imaging/blob/master/labelling)

-Code is written using bash, Python, SQLite, jupyter notebooks, and anaconda.
-Tested on Ubuntu 18.04 with an Intel CPU and NVidia graphics card.

 ## People
 - [Professor Anna Munster](https://research.unsw.edu.au/people/professor-anna-marie-munster), UNSW Art & Design